castrojo/ublue/README.md

 1. Install [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/installation/) - probably don't do this on an existing system, just browse the repo and cherry pick if you're interested.
 1. On first boot, clone this repo: `git clone https://github.com/castrojo/ublue.git`
 1. `cd ublue`
+1. Edit the `applications.list` and `applications-beta.list` files to your liking.
 1. `./00-install-apps.sh`
 1. Get a coffee, and then reboot your computer (Important!)
    - Read the [toolbox documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) and [README](https://github.com/containers/toolbox#readme), this will be useful later on.